 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call the dedicated assistance line that we have helped set-up at 800-514-5091, Monday through Friday from 9:00 a.m. to 9:00 p.m.
-Eastern Time, excluding U.S. holidays.
+If you have additional questions, you can call our dedicated call center at 800-479-8643 Monday through Friday 6am to 6pm PST.